-Brucellosis is caused by a group of bacteria from the genus Brucella.
+Brucellosis is a disease caused by a group of bacteria from the genus Brucella.
 These bacteria can infect both humans and animals.
-Brucellosis is often spread through ingesting infected food, such as raw meat and unpasteurized milk.
-It can also spread through the air or through an open wound.
-In the U.S., there are up to 200 new cases of brucellosis annually.
-The people most at risk are those who work with animals and raw meat.
+Brucellosis is often spread when people eat contaminated food, which can include raw meat and unpasteurized milk.
+The bacteria can also be spread through the air or contact with an open wound.

-This disease is rare in the U.S. However, infections are serious.
-You should talk to a doctor if you think you may have been infected with brucellosis.
-Antibiotics can usually treat the infection.
+While brucellosis is rare in the United States, it can be serious.
+You should talk to your doctor if you think you may have brucellosis.
+Antibiotics can usually treat it.
 However, some people get this disease repeatedly over the years.
 Medicine will not necessarily banish it forever.

-People who eat or drink raw animal products are also potentially at risk.
-Unpasteurized milk and cheese, as well as raw meat, can carrythe bacteria that cause this condition.
-Infection risk is higher if you consume raw food from areas of the world where there is more brucellosis.
-Such areas include Asia, Africa, and many parts of Europe.
+People who eat or drink raw animal products are also at higher risk of contracting brucellosis.
+Unpasteurized milk and cheese, as well as raw meat, can carry Brucella bacteria.
+Your chances of getting brucellosis are higher if you eat raw dairy or meat products from areas of the world where the disease is more common, such as Asia, Africa, and many parts of Europe.

 Fortunately, brucellosis is rarely spread from one human to another.
 However, it can be spread through breastfeeding or sexual contact.
-It is not spread by casual contact with a pet.
-Infection is rare without blood or tissue contact.
+Infection is rare without contact with blood or tissue.

-The symptoms of brucellosis in humans are like having the flu.
-They usually include:
+The symptoms of brucellosis in humans are similar to having the flu.
+The symptoms may include:

 - appetite loss